Editions

 Giving back to the community

 If you can’t spend the moment with your family, why not make another family happy right?
 That seems to be the approach that is increasingly being taken by NFL players year after year.
 From turkey drives where they hand out stuffed birds to less fortunate members of the community, to gift runs during Christmas for children in need or in hospital, players of the NFL do a lot of work in the community during the holiday season.
-Most recently we saw former Colts player Shaquille Leonard who was released by the team on Tuesday and then proceeded to drive hours away to join his teammates in order to hand out turkeys.
-Such dedication in the face of being cut has got to be admired and is something we’re thankfully seeing more and more of each year.
+We have seen former Colts player Shaquille Leonard hand out turkeys.
+Such dedication is be admired and is something we’re thankfully seeing more and more of each year.

 The Thanksgiving Game